How to recognise the signs of excessive ear wax build-up

 Normal ear wax production

 As mentioned above, ear wax production is completely healthy and normal for your ears.
-In fact, it helps the ears to be ‘self-cleaning’, naturally pushing out dead skin and debris from within your ear canal.
+In fact, it’s part of the ear’s self‑cleaning process, gradually helping move dead skin and debris from within your ear canal.

 Signs and Symptoms of Excessive Ear Wax Build-up